tsuzzy/CMSC6950_Project/README.md

 conda install -c conda-forge capytaine
 ```
 ### Dependencies
-Then, according to the Capytaine [document](https://ancell.in/capytaine/latest/user_manual/installation.html), you can install the dependencies that were not included in the capytaine module by:
+Then, according to the Capytaine [installation](https://ancell.in/capytaine/latest/user_manual/installation.html), we can install the dependencies that were not included in the capytaine module by:
 ```
 conda install matplotlib
 conda install vtk